Kapendev/parin/README.md

 ## Why Parin

-- **Focused on games.** It's opinionated in ways that make game development tasks (rendering, input) easier than in general-purpose engines.
+- **Focused on games.** It's opinionated in ways that make game development tasks (rendering, input) easier out of the box than in general-purpose engines.
-- **Code-driven design.** There's no imposed game architecture, allowing freedom on how a game is structured.
+- **Code-driven design.** There's no imposed architecture, allowing freedom on how a game is structured.
 - **A guided workflow.** It assumes a few common patterns like a fixed aspect ratio and debug UI to smooth out the development experience.
-- **Your level of control.** Use the high-level GC of D for convenience, or drop down to low-level manual memory management when every frame counts.
+- **Flexible abstraction.** Leverage the GC of D for convenience, or drop down to manual memory management when needed.

 Parin sits somewhere between a small engine like raylib or LÖVE and a big engine like Godot or Unity.
 It offers more direction than small ones, but far less overhead and "magic" than big ones.